seahax/workshop/packages/rev/README.md

 ### Changelog

 A `CHANGELOG.md` file is created or updated with the relevant commit messages.
-New change messages are added before the first second level heading (ie. `##`), or at the end of the file.
-No attempt is made to sort or deduplicate versions.
+New change entries are added before the first second level heading (ie. `##`), or at the end of the file.
+No attempt is made to sort or deduplicate existing entries.

 Changelog entries have a second level heading (`##`) which includes the version number and the date the entry was added.
-The body of the entry is a list of commit subjects (first message lines) and their hashes in parentheses.
+The body of the entry is a list of commit subject lines and hashes.

 ```md
 ## 1.2.3 - 2024-01-20